postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 # 9
 )

-(2)The Police of the Czech Republic (hereinafter referred to as the &#39;Police&#39;) may grant an exception to the holder of a firearm permit for group A or of a firearm licence for groups A, F, G, H, I, or J, who
+(2)The Police of the Czech Republic (hereinafter referred to as the 'Police') may grant an exception to the holder of a firearm permit for group A or of a firearm licence for groups A, F, G, H, I, or J, who

 a)is a collector or pursues museum related activities;